tbclla/laravel-revolut-business/README.md

 #### Database

-If you are using the database token driver, you can remove expired access tokens and refresh tokens from your database with the below artisan command.
+If you are using the database token store, you can remove expired access tokens and refresh tokens from your database with the below artisan command.

 ```
 php artisan revolut:cleanup